 Still Waiting on SNAP?
 Here’s How to Find Free Food Help Near Your Area

-Millions of Americans, especially older adults, are still waiting for SNAP (Supplemental Nutrition Assistance Program) payments as the government shutdown continues.
+For millions of Americans, especially older adults, waiting monthly for SNAP (Supplemental Nutrition Assistance Program) benefits has become a frustrating reality, affecting food security and household budgets.

 While federal funds are limited, local food pantries, nonprofits, and community networks are stepping up to bridge the gap.